easyctf/writeups-2014/095-brachiosaurus.md

 # 95 - Brachiosaurus

-*Written by Michael Zhang, Writeup by MegaAbsol*
+*Written by Emily Leng, Writeup by MegaAbsol*

 ## Problem